S Corp 401k: Everything You Need to Know

 - SIMPLEIRAs— plans in which business owners contribute either through a matched (employee elected) contribution up to 3 percent or a non-elective contribution of 2 percent for each eligible employee.

 If you need help with adopting an S-Corp or Solo 401(k), you can post your legal need or job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.